arduino/docs-content/content/hardware/03.nano/boards/nano-rp2040-connect/tutorials/rp2040-01-technical-reference/rp2040-01-technical-reference.md

 ## Upgrading the Firmware

-If you need to upgrade the firmware on your Nano RP2040 Connect, follow the link below to a detailed guide.
+If you need to upgrade the firmware on your Nano RP2040 Connect,  you can do so by using the Arduino IDE 2.
+See the link below for a more detailed guide.

 - [Upgrading Nano RP2040 Connect NINA firmware](/software/ide-v2/tutorials/ide-v2-fw-cert-uploader)